Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Solutions provided for alleviating catastrophic forgetting and distribution shift in Non-Centralized Continual Learning

 In \cite{shoham2019overcoming}, the authors propose FedCurv, an elastic weight merging-based scheme \cite{kirkpatrick2017overcoming} that mitigates the catastrophic forgetting problem in joint learning of non-IID data.
 EWC prevents catastrophic forgetting by penalizing changes to parameters important for previous task A when learning a new task B. FedCurv applies this idea to federated continual learning by adding a regularization term that encourages all local models to converge to a shared optimum.
-Specifically, during each round of local training, the objective function for each client $k$ at round $t$ is modified to:

-where $L(w_k^t)$ is the standard loss function on client $k$, and \(\lambda\) controls the strength of the regularization term. \(\hat{w}_{k,j}^{t-1}\) and \(\hat{I}^{t-1}_j\) represent the model parameters and the diagonal of the fisher information matrix of client $j$ from the previous round, respectively.
-By penalizing the difference between the current parameter $w$ and the previous round parameter $\hat{w}_{k,j}^{t-1}$ of other clients, and using $\hat{I}^{t-1}_j$ to distinguish the importance of different parameters, FedCurv can effectively prevent the model drift of each node and alleviate the catastrophic forgetting problem.
+FedCurv can effectively prevent the model drift of each node and alleviate the catastrophic forgetting problem.
 Experiments are conducted on the MNIST dataset, simulating a federated continual learning scenario with 96 devices and non-IID data distribution.